t206/zuboard/petalinux/readme.txt

 petalinux-config -c kernel --silentconfig

+Do this instead to use the pcie for an nvme drive

+petalinux-config -c kernel

+    * Drivers -> nvme -> nvme as block device.
+    * Device Drivers -> Phy Subsystem -> PHY Core.
+    * Device Drivers -> Phy Subsystem -> Xilinx ZynqMP PHY driver.
+    * save and exit

 petalinux-build

 - If petalinux-build throws an error just rerun the above three commands.
 That usually fixes things.